o0101/longbore/README.md

 # DOSY

-Memorizable, simple 8-bit random number generators that pass PracRand.
+Memorizable, simple 8-bit random number generators that pass PractRand.

-The found function is only a few lines long.
+The round function is only a few lines long.

 ```js
   function round() {